IdeaSpaceVR/IdeaSpace-360/README.md

 # IdeaSpace 360 theme
-This is a pre-installed theme and part of <a href="https://github.com/IdeaSpaceVR/IdeaSpace">IdeaSpaceVR CMS</a>.
+This theme comes pre-installed with the <a href="https://github.com/IdeaSpaceVR/IdeaSpace">IdeaSpaceVR CMS</a>.

+More info: <a href="https://www.ideaspacevr.org/themes/ideaspace-360">https://www.ideaspacevr.org/themes/ideaspace-360</a>.